 With federal student loan consolidation, you can only consolidate federal student loans.
 No private student loans can be consolidated into a Direct Consolidation Loan.

-If you have private student loans, one way to consolidate those student loans is to refinance.
+If you have private student loans, you can consolidate those student loans through refinancing.
 Both federal and private student loans can be refinanced into one new loan.

-Essentially, with refinancing, a private lender gives you a new loan (which is used to pay off your private and federal student loan balances), and then you just have to pay back that one loan.
+When you refinance, a private lender gives you a new loan (which is used to pay off your private and federal student loan balances), and then you have to pay back that one loan.

-Not only can this combine multiple student loans into one single loan, but also you may qualify for a lower interest rate depending on many personal financial factors, including your credit score.
+In addition to combining multiple student loans into a single loan, you may also qualify for a lower interest rate depending on many personal financial factors, including your credit score.
 Refinancing at a lower interest rate may reduce the money you spend in interest over the life of your loan.

 Recommended: How Do Student Loans Affect Your Credit Score?